Flowers in the Mirror: Background

 The author, Li Ruzhen, apparently believed in equal rights for women, a revolutionary idea in the feudal society of his day.
 In writing Flowers in the Mirror, he was attempting to ask for equality of men and women.
 When Li writes about the different countries he is giving his aspirations for an ideal society.
 The novel is full of fantasy which shows the author's unique vision of life.

 Li had planned on writing a sequel to the Flowers in the Mirror but never did.
 He spent fifteen years writing the one hundred chapters of Flowers in the Mirror, and three years after it was published, he died.
 Li said that those of his friends who had been having trouble emotionally laughed when they read the first one hundred chapters and insisted that he get them published without writing any more.

+Impact

+The saying "let a hundred flowers bloom" came into broad usage as a result of the novel.
+Li's use of the phrase echoed an older literary trope involving Wu Zetian, including a poem often attributed to the Empress.
+The idiom involved a critique of imperial power and imperial edicts.

+By the time of the founding of the People's Republic of China, the meaning of Li's usage was largely gone, and the phrase generally implied a prosperous time or place, or an abundance of something (like culture or wealth).
+In the early PRC, the phrase was adapted to the naming of the Hundred Flowers Campaign.